sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 // use 140 for printing, 40 for display
 FACETS = 100; // [40,140]
 ```
 3. Toggle on and off the parts that you want to print by finding the line in the code that draws the part.
-Remove * (disable) suffix on the line.
+Remove * (disable) prefix on the line.
 Note:  These lines have // EXPORT AS STL at the end of the line.
 ```
 *servo_mount(); // EXPORT AS STL, quantity 2.  remove the * for export
 ```
-4. Render the part **(F6)** Note: Rendering can take much longer than Preview (F5), as in minutes.
+4. Render the part **(F6)** Note: Rendering can take much longer than Preview (F5), taking minutes rather than seconds.
 Look for a progress bar on the lower right.
 5. Export the rendered part as an STL file **(F7)**
 6. Load the STL file into your favorite slicer.
-Note: Occasionally you may need to perform some STL cleanup, using your favorite tool.
-I use the 3D Builder tool on Windows, when I detect something not working right in the slicer.
+Note: Occasionally you may need to perform some STL cleanup, when you detect something not working right in the slicer.
+I use the 3D Builder tool on Windows for STL repairs.

 ### Making Animation (.gif or video) files from OpenSCAD